MarkWarneke/markwarneke.github.io/_posts/2018-10-03-Cloud-Automation-Theory.md

   - save time
   - make fewer manual configuration
   - only allow tested changes
-  - ultimatly you will encounter fewer errors
+  - ultimately you will encounter fewer errors
 - All changes in the infrastructure are accessible in source control.
 - Source control gives great insight in why and what is changed and by whom.